 The trick is build up the number of customers and licenses incrementally over time, and establish that service based recurring revenue model.
 UCi2i even set up free two trials for partners who bring us new customer opportunities, with no obligation.
 However, once the customer has used the service the vast majority sign up straight away.

-If you would like more information or are interested in becoming a partner, then email@example.com or 07539 107967, Jonathan is the UCi2i EMEA Channel Manager, who will also be available to speak with directly at the Harrogate event.
+If you would like more information or are interested in becoming a partner, then contact email@example.com or 07539 107967, Jonathan is the UCi2i EMEA Channel Manager, who will also be available to speak with directly at the Harrogate event.

 Article originally posted in Comms Business Magaizine